Cozumel Car Rentals and Taxis

 Here are some tips to help you get the best deal and avoid some gotchas.
 You will not find any of this information anywhere else so read entire section carefully and print this section to take with you.

 Renting a vehicle on the island is a bit different than in the US or Europe.
-For one thing, you’re are in no way guaranteed a spiffy under-one-year-old vehicle with that new car smell.
+For one thing, you’re are in no way guaranteed a new vehicle with that new car smell.
 We suggest you book ahead of time on the internet.
 No credit card is required for reserving the car, so your card cannot be charged if you don’t show up.
 Print out your reservation form and take it with you to guarantee the price you were offered on-line or chances are you will be in line for a bait and switch game.

 Arriving at the Cozumel International Airport